 What may seem like a straightforward easy job of tightening a few screws is in fact a more complicated procedure that requires care and attention.
 Electrical outlet box repair may require full replacement of the outlet box with one that is smaller in size or maybe even resizing the hole in the drywall to suit.
 Also of note is that frayed wiring can cause a serious safety risk.

-This is where you need to contact local electrical contractors to handle the inspection and repair of any loose electrical outlet box.
+This is where you need to contact a professional electrician to handle the inspection and repair of any loose electrical outlet box.

 Look for Warnings